 - Phone: (510) 885-3172

 - Office Hours: Sign up on Home Page Link Below

 - Vitae: View my CV

 Note: CSUEB does not pre-approve, monitor, or edit personal pages.
 Faculty members are solely responsible for their content, and are expected to conform to the policy guidelines of CSUEB.

 PLEASE CLICK ON THE HOME PAGE URL TO SIGN UP FOR OFFICE HOURS

 With an interdisciplinary background in physics, environmental engineering, energy, economics, and policy, and a passion for social justice, Garbesi takes a broad and applied approach to environmental problem solving.
 During her career Garbesi has consulted extensively on public interest energy issues, she has produced technical reports for local and federal governments, and she has performed as an expert witness at public hearings.
-She loves to involve students in her work through research-oriented course work, projects, and masters theses.
-Examples of such work include research that resulted in the installation of utility scale wind turbines in Eritrea, Africa, more equitable and sustainable micro-hydro projects in India, significant expansion of solar power in San Francisco, improved environmental justice in SE San Francisco through intervention in power plant citing and transmission line expansion cases.
+She loves to involve students in her work through research-oriented course work, projects, and masters’ theses.
+Examples of such work include research that resulted in the installation of utility-scale wind turbines in Eritrea, micro-hydro projects in India, significant expansion of solar power in San Francisco, improved environmental justice in SE San Francisco through intervention in power plant siting and transmission line expansion cases.
 Garbesi also involves students actively in sustainability work on campus.
-Under her guidance her student have conducted two campus greenhouse gas emissions assessment, and the 2004 installation of 1 MW of solar power on CSUEB's Hayward campus.
+Under her guidance, her students participated in the development of the campus’s greenhouse gas emissions inventory, and its Climate Action Plan.

 Energy, Environment, Society, and Social Justice.
-GEnvironmentai and social impacts of energy technology choices.
+Environmental and social impacts of energy technology choices.
 Sustainable cities.
 Quantitative and interdisciplinary research methods in energy and resource analysis.